-- Travel costs to and from your medical treatments
+- Travel costs to and from your medical appointments

-Depending on the size of the vehicles involved, damage to your car may be significant after a rear-end accident.
-You have a right to recover any costs for vehicle repair or replacement.
-The same holds true for damage to personal property in your car at the time of the crash.
+Depending on the size of the vehicles involved, damage to your car after a rear-end accident may be significant.
+You have a right to recover the cost of repairing or replacing your vehicle.
+The same holds for damage to personal property in your car that occurred during the crash.

-You will likely have to miss work because of the accident and your injuries.
-However, your lawyer will make sure you receive financial compensation for any lost wages you incurred due to the collision.
-In the event you are self-employed or run a small business, the losses could be even greater.
+You will likely miss work because of the accident and your injuries.
+However, your lawyer will help you pursue financial compensation for any lost wages you incur due to the collision.
+The losses could be even greater if you are self-employed or run a small business.

-Examples of emotional damages you can sue for after a rear-end collision include:
+Examples of emotional damages you can sue for after a rear-end collision include the following: